szilard/dscomp-winstab/README.md

 has been declared due to the statistical overlapping of the top models.
 In fact, the bootstrapping procedure could even be used as a "fair" way to distribute the prize money between the top competitors.

-We have to note that this simulation only captures the effect of finite evaluation sample in presence of many competitors.
+We have to note that this simple simulation only captures the effect of having a finite evaluation sample in presence of many competitors.
 In real-world projects, distributions (slowly) change in time and for example the training and test sets have slightly different distribution.
 Also once models are deployed in production, the data distributions change even further and it is not necessarily the best model on the evaluation test set